YongWookHa/kor-text-preprocess/README.md

 * `mecab` is for morphological analysis.
 It provides `morphs`, `nouns`, `pos` functions for your korean text data and of course, each are selectable by additional option.
 Check [KoNLPy](http://konlpy.org/en/latest/) out in detail.

 * `NLP` for text data templating for certain task.
-For now, `next_sentence_prediction` task is only available.
-But other task templates will be added in the list.
+For now, `next_sentence_prediction` template is only available.
+It arranges two sentences in a line with seperator [SEP].
+Please read the description in `src/tasks.py`.
+Other task templates will be added in the list.

 ## Environmnet
 Ubuntu 16.04 _(`Mecab()` class of konlpy is only provided on linux)_